zachgrayio/swift-tensorflow-starter/README.md

 ### Control Script

-A control script is included for extra convenience for users on macOS/Linux, but the Docker commands shown in steps 1-4 below also work on Windows.
+A control script is included for extra convenience for users on macOS/Linux, but the Docker commands shown in steps 1-4 above also work on Windows.

 Some example commands: